• Subscribe

 Because light bending is sensitive to the strength of the gravitational field it goes through, observing the lensing effect can be used to measure dark matter.

 There are several difficulties with observing rays of light, however.
-According to Mandelbaum’s research, detector imperfections, telescopic blurring and distortion, atmospheric effects, and noise can all affect the quality of the data, making research challenging for scientists.
+According to detector imperfections, telescopic blurring and distortion, atmospheric effects, and noise can all affect the quality of the data, making research challenging for scientists.

 Unlike GANs, a traditional neural network, for example, will detect the difference between different images, but only if these images have been tagged by people and include descriptions.
 Eventually, the artificial intelligence will learn to distinguish images by itself, but only after it first sorts through images manually one-by-one.